Completing the Pipeline

 - The new rule should be called

-.- All
+make_plot.- All

-.
+.pngfiles should be created in a directory calledplots.
 If you are using a Windows system, you could create the plots in the top-level directory instead in order to avoid the Windows subdirectory bug.
-You may need to change back to theplots
+You may need to change back to theplotsdirectory after we introduce theallrule.As well as a new rule you may also need to update existing rules.

 Remember that when testing a pattern rule, you can’t just ask Snakemake to execute the rule by name.
 You need to ask Snakemake to build a specific file.
 So instead of

-you need something likesnakemake dats/last.dat
+snakemake count_wordsyou need something likesnakemake dats/last.dat.Solution

 Modify the

-:# delete everything so we can re-run things rule clean: shell: 'rm -rf dats/ plots/ *.dat results.txt' # plot one word count dat file rule make_plot: input: cmd='plotcount.py', dat='dats/{file}.dat' output: 'plots/{file}.png' shell: 'python {input.cmd} {input.dat} {output}'
+cleanrule and add a new pattern rulemake_plot:# delete everything so we can re-run things rule clean: shell: 'rm -rf dats/ plots/ *.dat results.txt' # plot one word count dat file rule make_plot: input: cmd='plotcount.py', dat='dats/{file}.dat' output: 'plots/{file}.png' shell: 'python {input.cmd} {input.dat} {output}'

 Default Rules